A Trajectory-Based Bayesian Approach to Multi-Objective Hyperparameter Optimization with Epoch-Aware Trade-Offs: Enhanced Multi-Objective Hyperparameter Optimization

+As per Definitions \ref{def-dominance} and \ref{def-Pareto-optimal}, minimizing the EMOHPO in (\ref{eq-EMOHPO}) is equivalent to locating the Pareto-optimal set over the entire search space, except that this space is composed of all feasible pairs of hyperparameter settings and training epochs.
+This aligns with the purpose of this study of finding the trade-offs over trajectories.

-As demonstrated in Section \ref{sec-introduction}, EMOHPO is an enhancement of the standard MOHPO with the information provided by trajectories.
-More specifically, compared to (\ref{eq-EMOHPO}), MOHPO restricts its identification of trade-offs among the fully-trained model performances and is expressed as,
+Finally, it is important to highlight that, beyond incorporating iterative learning, EMOHPO fundamentally differentiates itself from multi-fidelity MOHPO by including the training epoch as a decision variable.
+Compared to (\ref{eq-EMOHPO}), multi-fidelity MOHPO confines its search to trade-offs among the fully-trained model performances (at the highest fidelity) only and can be expressed as,

-where the second input $t_{max}$ is a fixed constant and is always assumed to be implicit in earlier studies' formulations \citep{knowles2006parego,daulton2020differentiable,daulton2021parallel}.
-Taking the second input as an explicit variable $t$ significantly distinguishes EMOHPO from standard MOHPO in two aspects: (I) EMOHPO allows an optimizer to collect observations from $\bm{f}(\bm{x}, 1)$ to $\bm{f}(\bm{x}, t)$ when querying at $(\bm{x}, t)$ because the value of $\bm{f}(\bm{x}, t')$ is observed before $\bm{f}(\bm{x}, t)$ for any $t' < t$.
-This feature necessitates the design of a more sample-efficient strategy, which aims to avoid repeatedly visiting the same hyperparameter setting across different epoch numbers.
-(II) EMOHPO broadens the optimization domain from $\mathbb{X} \times \{t_{max}\}$ to $\mathbb{X} \times \mathbb{T}$ and accounts for all observations on the trajectories.
-As a consequence, the Pareto-optimal front of EMOHPO is superior to or at least equivalent to that of MOHPO because the former additionally captures trade-offs that may emerge during iterative learning (see Figure \ref{fig-example}(C)).
+where the training epoch $t_{max}$ is a fixed constant.
+In contrast, EMOHPO broadens the search domain from $\mathbb{X} \times \{t_{max}\}$ in multi-fidelity MOHPO to $\mathbb{X} \times \mathbb{T}$ and thus accounts for all observations on the trajectories.
+As a consequence, the Pareto-optimal front of EMOHPO is always superior to or at least equivalent to that of multi-fidelity MOHPO because the former additionally captures trade-offs that may emerge during iterative learning (see Figure \ref{fig-example}(C)).
+This broader perspective enables more efficient decision-making in hyperparameter tuning, particularly for scenarios requiring model retraining.